-- 1:8:1 Coordinate with Local Public Health Authority (LPHA) to establish communication channels related to curren t transmission level. - 1:8:1 Establish a specific emergency response framework with key stake holders - 1:8:1 When new cases are identified in the school setting, and the incidence is low, the LPHA will provide a direct report to the district nurse, or designated staff, on the diagnosed case(s).
+Contraction of the local division of the loc Suit REVENTION AND LEANING OH A/ODE Requirements Hybrid/Onsite Plan $\boxtimes$ Coordinate with Local Public Health Authority (LPHA) to establish This process is described in the "Response to Outbreak Plan" communication channels related to current transmission level.
+Appendix E. $\boxtimes$ Establish a specific emergency response framework with key stakeholders. $\boxtimes$ When new cases are identified in the school setting, and the incidence is low, the LPHA will provide a direct report to the district nurse, or designated staff, on the diagnosed case(s).
 Likewise, the LPHA will impose restrictions on contacts.